 - Select your USB device from the list.

-Access your email (back to top)
+Access your email (top)

 Access email from your home/laptop computer

 To setup Microsoft Outlook on your personal computer please follow the instuctions on the CAS IT Services website.

 To access your Exchange email account from any web browser visit http://webmail.unt.edu and you can connect to your email from anywhere in the world.
 Your webmail login is your euid and password.
 Be sure that in the Doman\user name: field to preface your euid with a unt\ as shown below.

 Access your network files (top)

 Remote access to your files via the web can be accessed at vpn.unt.edu.
 Log in using your EUID and password and leave the Group set to General.

 Click Continue on the disclosure page.
 Once logged in you will see several menu items on the left side of the page.
 Click on Browse Networks.